dshank-forge/FSND/projects/03_coffee_shop_full_stack/starter_code/README.md

 [View the README.md within ./frontend for more details.](./frontend/README.md)

-Bookmark - Working on the DELETE /drinks/id endpoint in api.py.
+Bookmark - Finish verify_decode_jwt() method as best I can.
-Skipping for now: [Looking into how to decode a JWT and then verify it using the Auth0 JWKS (JSON Web Key Set).
-RSA key format error when I try to decode use Jose.] -- Maybe try pyjwt, jwcrypto, or authlib
+Skipping for now: RSA key format error when I try to decode use Jose. -- Maybe try pyjwt, jwcrypto, or authlib